 There’s no official relationship between Disney’s Fort Wilderness Resort and Disney’s Wilderness Lodge, but they are similarly themed, physically close, and well-connected.

-First, there is a mile-long walking path between Fort Wilderness and Wilderness Lodge.
+There used to be a mile-long walking path between Fort Wilderness and Wilderness Lodge.
 This path is one of the most serene experiences I’ve had at Walt Disney World and included several close encounters with deer.
+Unfortunately, I believe it’s closed permanently now.

 Finally, the resorts often share transportation during non-peak hours.
 You’ll encounter either shared boats or shared buses.